uw-advanced-robotics/taproot/README.md

 To use the test project, `cd` into `aruwlib/test-project` (where the `project.xml` file is).
 You will have to first use `lbuild` to generate an aruwlib distribution before trying to build.

 - `lbuild build`: Re-generates our copy of modm according to the modules specified in `project.xml`.
-Note that there is a _separate_ instance used for the unit tests, which can be build by runnint the same command from within the `sim-modm` subdirectory.
+Note that there is a _separate_ instance used for the unit tests, which can be build by running the same command from within the `sim-modm` subdirectory.
 - `scons build`: Builds the firmware image for the hardware target.
 Creates a "release" folder located in `build/hardware/` which contains the final `.elf` file as well as the intermediate object files (`.o`).
 - `scons build-tests`: Builds a program which hosts our unit tests.
 This executable can be run on your host computer (only supported on Linux) and prints results for each unit test run.
 - `scons program`: Builds as with `scons build` and then programs the board.
 - `scons run-tests`: Builds and runs the unit test program.
-- `scons size`: Prints statistics on program size and (satically-)allocated memory.
+- `scons size`: Prints statistics on program size and (statically-)allocated memory.
 Note that the reported available heap space is an upper bound, and this tool has no way of knowing about the real size of dynamic allocations.

 ## Working with modm